 This handsome pub on the vast Chatsworth Estate prioritises environmental practices.
 Food waste is minimized and any created is sent to anaerobic digestion to create power.
 50 percent of produce is from within 30 miles and Peak Ales from the Chatsworth-based brewery are on sale.

-This vast warehouse was converted into a designer zero-waste-to-landfill hotel and spa at the redeveloped docks in Liverpool Dropdown content.
+This vast warehouse was converted into a designer zero-waste-to-landfill hotel and spa at the redeveloped docks in Liverpool.
 Titanic Hotel makes a great base for exploring the vibrant city.

 A green and award-winning B&B in a beautifully converted 200-year-old chapel a mile inland from Seahouses harbour.